openthread/spinel-spec/core/detail-properties-core.md

 If the capability `CAP_WRITABLE_RAW_STREAM` is set, then packets written to this stream with `CMD_PROP_VALUE_SET` will be sent out over the radio.
-This allows the caller to use the network directly, with the full network layer stack being implemented on the OS instead of the NCP.
+This allows the caller to use the network directly, with the full network layer stack being implemented on the AP instead of the NCP.

 #### Frame Metadata Format {#frame-metadata-format}